firstcontributions/first-contributions/CODE_OF_CONDUCT.md

 *   Trolling, insulting/derogatory comments, and personal or political attacks.
 *   Public or private harassment.
 *   Publishing others' private information, such as a physical or electronic address, without explicit permission.
-*   Other conduct which could reasonably be considered inappropriate in a professional setting.
+*   Other conduct which could reasonably considered inappropriate in a professional setting.

 ## Our Responsibilities